Working with Genetically Modified Mice in Research Settings

 ID (Language): 19276 (English)

-Author(s): Jenny Kalishman, DVM, MS - Washington University School of Medicine
+Author(s): Jenny Kalishman, DVM, MS - University of Maryland School of Medicine